web-platform-tests/wpt/tools/pyppeteer/README.md

     '---------'     |     '------------'           '---------' |
                     '------------------------------------------'

+## Stability

+The Chrome Debugger Protocol is under active development, and not all of its current functionality is considered stable by the maintainers.
+The stability of each feature is clearly documented by that project, and this module avoids unstable features whenever possible.

+All usages of unstable features are annotated in the source code with an in-line code comment, `# EXPERIMENTAL`.

 ## WebSocket Clients in Python

 Python lacks a standard library implementation of a WebSocket client.
 This